-Because you can deploy each independent service on its own, it takes less time to develop updates for your application.
-You can assign a development team to each individual service, and in turn, allow them to focus on that one service (such as a feature) without worrying and working through the rest of the application.
-You basically localize the complexity to a service.
+Microservices let your developers deploy each independent service on its own, which means faster application updates.
+You can assign a development team to each individual service so they can focus on that one service (such as a feature) without worrying and working through the rest of the application.
+You basically eliminate complexity by localizing changes and updates to individual services.

 Simpler to Scale